plsuwu/plsuwu/src/docs/writeups/lockpick.md

 Task 2-4 are kind of just `ctrl+f` jobs, so nothing particularly interesting to see here, but I’ll go through each anyway for the sake of completionism.

-For Task 2, we can run a pretty simple search to find  **`wbevansn1@cocolog-nifty.com`** in the applicants database file:
+For Task 2, a simple search can be performed with in the decrypted applicants database file to find the email address `wbevansn1@cocolog-nifty.com`.

 ![Untitled](/img/lockpick_img/Untitled%202.png)